Hellcatlk/network-operator/docs/design.md

 In the network operator, we abstract the following roles:

-#### ProviderDevice

-ProviderDevice represents different ways to connect to the device.
-It contains all the information required to connect the device.

 #### Device

 Abstract all devices in the cluster (such as Switch, SmartNic).